Music Instructors

 Piano, Violin

-Esther Bonney has studied music since the age of 4, when she started piano.
+Esther Bonney has studied music since the age of 4 when she started piano.
 Soon thereafter, she began playing the violin with Sabine Eubanks of NCAC.
-Esther now studies with Dr. Teri Lazar of American University.
-Esther performs as a soloist, chamber musician, and Concertmaster in the Charles County Youth Orchestra.
-She has performed at dozens of public concerts and competed in state and national competitions, taking first place in Charles County Youth Orchestra’s 2021 Concerto Competition.
-Esther was also invited to solo with the Charles County Youth Orchestra at their 2022 Winter Concert.
-In April 2022, Esther's quartet was selected to perform at the finals of the Misbin Chamber Competition in Washington D.C.
+Esther now studies with Angelia Cho of the National Symphony Orchestra.
+Esther performs as a soloist, chamber musician, Concertmaster of the Charles County Youth Orchestra, and member of the Maryland Classic Youth Orchestra.
+Esther has also been accepted into the National Symphony Orchestra Youth Fellowship Program at the John F. Kennedy Center for the Performing Arts, Washington D.C., for the 2023-2024 season.
+Esther has performed at dozens of public concerts and competed in state and national competitions.
+In April 2022, Esther's quartet was selected to perform at the finals of the 2022 Misbin Chamber Competition at the Levine School of Music in Washington D.C.
+Esther also won the Charles County Youth Orchestra’s 2021 Concerto Competition and was invited to solo with the Charles County Youth Orchestra at their 2022 Winter Concert.
 Esther has been featured in numerous newspapers across Maryland and has made an appearance a number of times on Charles County Arts Alliance's Friday Night Concert Series and CCYO's Secret Garden Concert Series.
-In addition to teaching and playing music, Esther enjoys reading, caring for her five goats, solving Rubik’s Cubes, swimming, and building websites, including those of NCAC and The Thinking Kid.
+Esther has performed for a number of world-class artists, including Paula Akbar, David Premo, Jody Gatwood, and Monte Belknap.

 Laura Ellison